 We arrive five minutes after the start, and every table looks to be full, but a helpful man finds us space at the edge.
 We say Shalom and Shana tova to our neighbours, none speak English, and start eating.
 There are plates of delicious cooked vegetable dishes, and big, soft cholla rolls to mop them up with.
 Nathan and I pour ourselves plastic glasses of wine and fill our boots.
 He eats four times as much as me, then complains, with good humour, about how full he is.
 He does this every time he eats.

 Rufina is on my other side and has decided to be harder work.
 This is really good, I say of a cooked carrot dish.
 I prefer raw carrots, she says, nibbling one.
 I continue, trying to buoy her along, but she doesn’t want to enjoy anything.
 She drags in the water, holding everyone else’s fun back.
 I say, See, everyone’s nice, I told you there was nothing to worry about.
-She looks dolefully at the three women opposite, in their seventies, too much makeup, their hair either too black or too blonde, their tops too tight, too low cut, too sparkly, and says, almost quietly enough, Not them, though.
+She looks dolefully at the three women opposite, all trans, I think, in their seventies, too much makeup, their hair either too black or too blonde, their tops too tight, too low cut, too sparkly, and says, almost quietly enough, Not them, though.
 Really, I am in some despair.

 At the end of the table, just a few chairs down, is the man I met on the street after a picnic in the park behind the Hilton, months ago, when Rufina sulked because she couldn’t see the sea*.
 He keeps looking at me, but I don’t notice, Nathan has to point him out.
 He’s more recently shaved than the time I’d met him, and, if anything, more handsome.